strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 4 Oct 2025 --

+- adjustment to border width on owner header.
+- responsive adjustments to customer form compatible for customer cart and owner order creator.

+---

 -- 2 Oct 2025 --

 - column categories matched up with order summary columns in responsive view less than 1920.
 Still working on making it happen in the other direction.